CZ-NIC/pyoidc/doc/examples/rp.rst

 Open a browser and go to localhost:8666 (the url and port specified in [your path]/pyoidc/oidc_example/rp2/conf.py)

-As a UID enter username@localhost:8092 (important: the port must match the port specified when starting the OP)
+As a UID enter username@localhost:8093

 Now you should be redirected to the OP and asked to login.